9 Different Types of Roaches (Found in the US)

 Credit

-There are actually 12 species known under this moniker.
+There are actually 12 species of roaches known by this moniker.
 They all have one thing in common, though: They prefer wooded areas.

-You’ll usually find them in woodlands, but they also commonly infest wood piles, the latter of which is usually how one ends up indoors.
+You’ll usually find wood cockroaches in woodlands, but they also commonly infest wood piles, the latter of which is usually how one ends up indoors.
 They’re attracted to light and will try to leave your home on their own.
-However, while they’re not nearly as destructive as other roaches, they are still disease vectors.
+However, while they’re not nearly as destructive as other species, they are still known disease vectors.

 For more information on wood roaches, please refer to our in-depth guide.